TOP 10 LIFESTYLE COSTS

 Clothing and shoes

-Consider writing down what you’re after before you go shopping to avoid buying things you don’t need, or rent or raid a good mate’s closet if you have an event but don’t want to wear something you’ve worn before.
+Consider writing down what you need to purchase before you go shopping to avoid buying things you don’t need, or rent or raid a good mate’s closet if you have an event but don’t want to wear something you’ve worn before.
 Even buying one less item a month (at $100) could save you $1,200 a year.

 Depending on how many courses you’re having and what selections you’re making from the drinks menu, opting to eat at home occasionally won’t ruin your social life.
 Taking turns to host dinner parties with friends could reduce everyone’s costs, as could everyone bringing their favourite dish.